phutchins/dot-files/README.md

 ## ToDo

++ Check for JDK and JRE, prompt user to install

 + On initial launch of weechat, prompt for passwords and create encrypted secret file
 '''
 /secure passphrase passwordToEncryptAllSecrets